r3eckon/BNG-BeamLegalRacing/README.md

 * Extract zip file contents directly to your [BeamNG userfolder](https://documentation.beamng.com/support/userfolder/).
 * Tell your operating system to replace existing files if asked.

+**After installing check the *Read Before Playing* section of this readme for important information and a quick overview of major update features**

 **Installing BeamLR may overwrite custom changes made to levels.**
 Modders should back up the userfolder before installing.